The Corridor Collective is a not for profit arts organization that responds to population and climate change with art and ecology projects.

 Exhibition, workshops and discussions towards an art and garden corridor.

 Opening Reception: Thursday May 18th, 2017, 6:30 pm – 8:00 pm.
 Opening remarks 7:00 pm.

 Date: May 18 – July 15, 2017

 Galleria Mall, 1245 Dupont Street, Toronto, Ontario, M6H 2A6

-Gardens lower the city’s carbon footprint.
-They mediate summer heat, water run-off, provide bee and wildlife habitat, improve air quality, enhance urban appearances and provide healthy, self-directed exercise.
-Collecting spot gardens, (small designated or new gardens sites) into a corridor can link civic, public and commercial space into Walk Here routes that encourage people to walk to work, schools, parks and shops.
+Spot Gardens initiate urban garden-making to lower city carbon footprints while improving the experience of living in cities.
+Gardens help mediate summer heat, water run-off, provide bee and wildlife habitat, improve air quality, enhance urban appearances and provide healthy, self-directed exercise.
+Collecting spot garden sites into corridors can link civic, public and commercial space into Walk Here routes that encourage people to walk to work, schools, parks and shops.
 Walking enables stronger civic engagement; it enables people to live where they live, while fostering better health and mindset.

 Corridor Collective Members